jaimealruiz/BTLO-writeups/Challenges/ATT&CK.md

 > Answer: TA0001 – Initial Access

-Explanation: This tactic encompasses methods adversaries use to gain initial access to a network, such as phishing, vulnerability exploitation, and others.
+This tactic encompasses methods adversaries use to gain initial access to a network, such as phishing, vulnerability exploitation, and others.

 ### A software prohibits users from accessing their account by deleting, locking the user account, changing password etc. What such software has been documented by the framework?